-Prognosis is a key concept in patient care.
-However, although prognostic research is becoming increasingly important in clinical medicine, the actual methodology behind it is relatively underdeveloped.
+Prognostic is a key concept in patient care.
+However, although Prognostic Research is becoming increasingly important in clinical medicine, the actual methodology behind it is relatively underdeveloped.

 By the end of the course, you should be able to:

 • The principles of Prognostic Research and the interpretation of its results

 • The issue of missing values and data analysis in Prognostic Research, including the underlying assumptions and their statistical consequences, and the evaluation of model performance

 • The practical application of Prognostic Research and its clinical consequences